 Secondly, and more importantly, in court arguments, the Episcopal Church has asserted that it is a "hierarchical church."
 Presbyteries of the PCUSA have also been known to assert the same argument, though not always successfully.
-Those who are interested in further reading on this subject should check out this article and the documents referred to in it, especially this one and this one.

 Oh, really?
 When did you ever see a Roman Catholic diocese hold a convention and elect a bishop?
 Do Roman Catholic dioceses elect deputies and send them to a convention every three years where they can vote to do anything from changing the shape of the liturgy to approving same sex marriages?
 The General Convention of the Episcopal Church could even change the Creed if they so desired.
 I can envision someone responding that there are some things about the Episcopal Church that would never change; but they are speaking out of mere sentimentality, not with a view to legal or constitutional reality.
 The fact is that there is nothing that inheres in the nature of the Episcopal Church, and there is no hierarchical authority (as in the Papacy) to see that it does.

 Parenthetically, this is why there is all the fuss about the prospect of an Anglican Covenant.
 For the first time in the history of the Anglican Communion, there might actually come into being a document with the authority to bind Communion members to standards of Anglican doctrine and identity.
 And the very same people who are resisting the idea of an Anglican Covenant are the same ones who want to claim that the Episcopal Church is a hierarchical church!